 Its important to make sure everything is working as it should be before updating the nameservers (DNS) to point the domain over to the new service.
 The best way to do this is to update the host file on your local machine.
 This allows you to browse the website as if the DNS was already updated.
 Note you may receive SSL related warnings until the DNS is updated, this is expected and the free SSL service makes use of the live DNS to issue the certificate.

 Once happy that all is working as it should be, and you haven’t done already, you will need to update the nameservers for the domain.
-If your domain is hosted with us (purely.domains) then this is a simple selection in the nameservers section of the control panel.
+If your domain is hosted with us (purely.website) then this is a simple selection in the nameservers section of the control panel.
 If your domain is else where you will need to update the nameservers on the domain to,

 Tools/Guides to help with the migration process